AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

           exception_handler
           { exception handler } ]
       end

 ---------------------------
 Exception Handlers Syntax
 ---------------------------

 * Associates exception names with statements to execute in response
-* If used, `others` must appear at the end, by itself
+* If used, :ada:`others` must appear at the end, by itself

    - Associates statements with all other exceptions